taurinrobinson-wq/saoriverse-console/WORK_IN_PROGRESS/RESPONSE_ADAPTER_PROGRESS.md

   - Uses adapter outputs to build composed responses (summary + snippets + invitation).
   - Post-processing added to clean fragments, normalize punctuation/capitalization, remove tiny or template-like fragments, and deduplicate lines.
   - Entity sanitization added to avoid pronoun artifacts (e.g., prevents 'I' from being inserted as a grounding entity).
-  - Poetry wrapping removed (no more automatic "As someone once wrote:") — poetry lines are appended raw and then post-processed.
+  - Poetry wrapping removed (no more automatic "As someone once wrote:"), poetry lines are appended raw and then post-processed.

 - Template adjustments
   - Opening, connector, and closing templates were tuned to be more conversational and friend-like.